Runpod provides an easier method to fine tune an LLM. For more information, see Fine tune a model.

 that you want installed on your Pod.

-- Login to RunPod and deploy your Pod.
+Login to Runpod and deploy your Pod.

 - Select Deploy.

-- Select a GPU instance.
+- Select an appropriate GPU instance.

 - Specify the